dastcvi/TeensyEEPROM/README.md

 ## Library Contents

-`TeensyEEPROM.h/cpp`: the library code `examples/TeensyEEPROMTemplate.h/cpp`: a template that shows how to use the class `examples/TeensyEEPROM_Test.ino`: a test Arduino script using the template
+`TeensyEEPROM.h/cpp`: the library code

+`examples/TeensyEEPROMTemplate.h/cpp`: a template that shows how to use the class

+`examples/TeensyEEPROM_Test.ino`: a test Arduino script using the template

 ## Implementation

 *Understanding the implemenation is not necessary for using the library, but this explanation is included for those who are curious.* The implementation is an abstract base class, `TeensyEEPROM`, that serves as the interface to the EEPROM, maintaining a version number and all data points and their addresses.
 The library provides the `EEPROMData` type from which all data points must be instantiated. `EEPROMData` is templated to allow users complete flexibility in their configuration types. `EEPROMData` objects maintain FLASH defaults, the RAM duplicates, and metadata used by the `TeensyEEPROM` class for addressing.
 Each `EEPROMData` object must be registered with the `TeensyEEPROM` class on initialization, which is enforced by the inclusion of a pure virtual protected method `RegisterAll()` called by the public `Initialize()` method.
-The `EEPROMData` class inherits from the abstract base class `EEPROMDatatype` that allows `TeensyEEPROM` to access the necessary metadata as a friend class, and to allow the provision on a protected `Register(EEPROMDatatype *)` method for intended use in `RegisterAll()`.
+The `EEPROMData` class inherits from the abstract base class `EEPROMDatatype` that allows `TeensyEEPROM` to access the necessary metadata as a friend class, and to allow the provision of a protected `Register(EEPROMDatatype *)` method for intended use in `RegisterAll()`.

 ## Usage

 ### Creating an Inheriting Class

 The user should create a general configuration class that inherits from `TeensyEEPROM` and instantiates `EEPROMData` objects for each configuration datapoint.
 A complete example is included in the `examples/` directory and explained here.
-The class definition should be as follows:
+The class definition could be modeled after the following class:

 ```C++
 class TeensyEEPROMTemplate : public TeensyEEPROM {